Welcome to World Biking!

 Having once tasted the freedom of extended travel, we found settling down to the easy routine of western life less than fulfilling.
 In 2001, we dusted off our backpacks and set off for 12 months exploring Latin America from Mexico City to Buenos Aires.

-Another stint working in Europe followed, with Eric returning to Eumetsat (European Meteorological Satellites) and Amaya doing freelance work as an English teacher.
+Another stint working in Europe followed, with Eric returning to Eumetsat (European Meteorological Satellites) and Amaya doing freelance work in communications training.

 We’d always had a trip through Africa in the back of our minds and were busy stashing away money for our eventual escape from the workforce.
 Then Amaya–who had a lot of free time on her hands during those bleak winter days and frittered away long hours on the internet–ran across the site of Alastair Humphreys who was biking around the world.